delemottelab/string-method-swarms-trajectories/README.md

 pull-nstfout = 0
 ```

+It is also possible to use [plumed](https://www.plumed.org/) patched into gromacs to provide the string cvs instead
+of gromacs' pull-code.
+Unfortunatelly, the great flexibility of plumed cvs comes at the cost
+of significant performance reduction.
+Checkout [start-up](examples/start-up/mdp/) for example plumed entries.

 ### Topology

-You need to have a valid topology file called **topol.top** and an index file
+You need to have a valid topology file called `topol.top` and an index file
-called **index.ndx**.The index file should define all groups used by the pull code.
+called `index.ndx`.The index file should define all groups used by the pull code.

 ### Input string